Activism by Black women has always played a role in the US social landscape. Here are some recent findings on the subject:

 Black Feminist Politics Extend Beyond Black Women

-Socialism and Democracy publishes articles relevant to socialist politics and theory.
+The journal Socialism and Democracy publishes articles relevant to socialist politics and theory.
 In 2005, Assata Zerai and Horace Campbell published “The Black Radical Congress and Black Feminist Organizing” in the journal to argue that black feminist organizing informs experiences beyond those of black women.
 They note four intersecting axes that benefit from the black feminist approach in political organizing:

 1. community unity